Explore

 Before diving into the how, it's worth understanding why Stripe is the default choice for early-stage products:

-- Excellent developer documentation — consistently rated the best in the industry
+• Excellent documentation — consistently rated the best in the industry

 For an MVP, the goal is to prove someone will pay.
 Stripe lets you do that without building payment infrastructure.